-And I thought back to seeing that poster that made me embark on this trip, and the fate of that, and how it was the phrase “Partially funded by The Grateful Dead” that tipped the scales from a “I should go” to an “I’m going” — but whatever the hell it was, I’d somehow made my way here and was now studying Hangoutology with my heroes.
-And unlike hanging with rock stars, as I had been the last few years, writing was my art form of choice and practice.
+And I thought back to seeing that poster that made me embark on this trip, and the karma / fate of that, and how it was the phrase “Partially funded by The Grateful Dead” that tipped the scales from “I should” to “I’m going” — but whatever the hell it was, I’d somehow made my way here and was now studying Hangoutology with my heroes.
+And unlike hanging with rock stars, writing was my art form of choice and practice.
 Instead of being in private circles of master musicians, I was now sitting among the masters whose music I played.

-Although Huncke may have shared some of Bill’s proclivities and orientations, he was personable and gentle and open in his own peculiar way.
+Although Huncke may have shared some of Bill’s proclivities, he was personable and gentle and open in his own peculiar way.
 Just a few degrees shy of being locked in a federal pen, he was a total character — and that was this constant commonality to most of the people in ol’ J.K.’s life.
 Odd ducks.
 As a novelist, Jack magnetized to these people as fodder for his fiction.
-Whereas Allen was sort of a businessman, a promoter, a former market research man, and Gregory was a bit of an aggressive hustler and loose cannon, Huncke was absolutely “one of us,” not intimidating in stature or demeanour, but a guy you could sit with for hours and he’d never disagree with you and would engagingly listen to whatever your story was.
+Whereas Allen was sort of a businessman, a promoter, a former market research man, and Gregory was a bit of an aggressive hustler and loose cannon, Huncke was absolutely “one of us,” not intimidating in stature or demeanor, just a guy you could sit with for hours who’d engagingly listen to whatever your story was, and then share some wild ones of his own.
 If anybody in this whole batch of aspiring Buddhists was living in the calm sea of nirvana … it was Herbert Huncke.

 For more from the Boulder Beat Book — check out Who All Was There.